RiddleMeDoo/QS-Discord-Bot/README.md

 **ping**:
 The bot will send respond if it is active.

-**bind**:
+**bind** (privileged command):
 Binds the bot to the current channel.
 The bot will only be able to send messages in the bound channel.
+Only users with the role "Leader" may use it.

 **update**:
 Pulls information from the game and updates the bot's information.